 Justice would always prevail...the Law 'rights' the 'wrongs' in Society and punishes the 'wrongdoers!'
 But, behind this rosy ideology is a stark reality...Justice is not always that straight forward.
 Sadly, this reality is often the experience of many murder victims' families who find themselves thrown into the bewildering world of the Criminal Justice System.
 The guilt of a person charged is ultimately decided by a Jury of 12 men good and true, who must consider their decision...'beyond reasonable doubt!'
 However, some Jury verdicts defy belief, especially an Acquittal that is a 'perverse verdict'.
 This is where a person is acquitted, against all the evidence presented, pointing to their guilt?

-Following the murder of a 'loved-one, there is much to cope with, the arrest and investigation of the killer(s)...the Trial process, the 'media headlines!'
+Following the murder of a 'loved-one’ there’s a huge amount of information to deal with.
+The arrest and investigation of the killer(s)...the Trial process, the 'media headlines!'
 Behind those headlines are the victims' families, experiencing 'layers of trauma' by a process that appears to favour the perpetrator(s).
 The issue of subjudice which means that the 'whys' and 'hows' are withheld from the family, necessary to safeguard the prosecution case.
 Delays at the hand of the Defendants' right to have second and subsequent 'Post-Mortems'...without regard for the pain this causes, often many months before a precious child and loved-one can be returned for a Funeral Service!
-Every painful step along the way, the bereaved family become increasingly aware that they feature little in this process!
+Every painful step along the way, the bereaved family become increasingly aware that they no rights in Law in this process!

 The Crown Prosecution Service (CPS) act for the 'Crown...in the interest of the public at large'...suddenly 'one' has become an invisible member of that same 'Public at large?'
 The sense of impotence is demoralising...a parent's natural desire to care for their child, bring them home, prepare them 'whether in life or in death'...the feeling is overwhelming.
 Finally, the long awaited Trial date arrives, often a year after the homicide...only to find that 'one' can only observe.
 Listening to graphic and terrible details about your loved-one's last moments, who has effectively been rendered a 'non-person' in the eyes of the Law...without being able to show emotion!

 Then the unthinkable, the worst of all possibilities at the end of the Trial...Acquittal!
-This verdict, nothing less for the bereaved family than a 'double trauma'.
+The Acquittal verdict for the bereaved family, a 'double trauma'.
 Some say...

 "It's as though their loved-one has been murdered twice!"